 Look, just because cisgender folks willfully choose to ignore the transgender community and to systemically enforce their ideas about binary gender on us doesn’t make gender more complicated than it was in the past.
 There are no good ol’ days of binary gender.
 There have always been gender diverse people.
 What there hasn’t always been are “gender reveal” cakes.

 Severson continues, “But here’s a reveal that will likely come as good news to cakes everywhere: they [the cakes] may no longer have to announce the sex of an impending baby.”
-This shift is due to both bakers getting sick of making them as well as increased public knowledge about gender diversity, specifically thanks to binary and nonbinary transgender activists.
+This shift is due to both bakers getting sick of making them as well as increased public knowledge about gender diversity, specifically thanks to nonbinary and trans activists.

 A note on language: these cakes are not really announcing the “sex.”
 While third-wave feminism relied (and continues to rely, for those who haven’t caught up) heavily on the idea that “sex is biological, gender is social,” the fourth-wave intersectional feminism idea of gender is that “gender is gender.”
 Biologically, your chromosomes provide a suggestion for your body structure, but they don’t determine your gender.
 “Revealing” what external genitalia your child may have only reveals the social norms you’re trying to push the child into—yes, even if you identify as feminist, even if you have transgender friends, even if you’re queer, and even if you’re critical of gender roles.